 - Level (for hanging)

-How to make the floating shelves:
+How to make a floating bookshelf:

-Step 1: measuring the wall space
+Step 1: Measure the wall space

 Start by measuring your space and having wood cut to size at your local hardware store.
 Here we used one piece of 1/2″ poplar cut 4″ wide, another piece of 1/2″ poplar cut 2″ wide, and another piece cut 1/2″ x 1/2″ wide.
 The length of the boards was custom cut to size for our space and will be dependent on your space and measurements.
 We made 2 shelves so we had 2 sets of wood pieces cut.